 is where many teams lose confidence.
 If merging a PR requires someone to manually SSH into a server, run a build, and copy files — the process is fragile and error-prone.

 This is where connecting your Git workflow to a deployment tool changes the dynamic.
-When you deploy through DeployHQ, merging a PR can automatically trigger the full deployment sequence: install dependencies, run build commands, upload changed files, and execute post-deployment scripts.
+When you deploy through DeployHQ, merging a PR can automatically trigger the full deployment sequence: install dependencies, run build pipeline commands, upload changed files, and execute post-deployment scripts.

 flowchart LR